nicole-dwenger/cdsspatial-preprocessing/README.md

 Scripts called `{city}_preprocessing.Rmd` preprocess all relevant variables for the two cities, for which raw data is stored in corresponding `{city}/raw_data/` directories.
 Further, it loads the pre-processed data of Dot Density Scripts and OSM - Culture and Religion Scripts.
 In a last step, it joins all pre-processed data to a common data frame, stored in `london/preprocessed_data/london.csv`/ `london/preprocessed_data/london.rds` and `berlin/preprocessed_data/berlin.csv`/ `berlin/preprocessed_data/berlin.rds`.

 ## Reproducability
 The scripts were developed on macOS 11.4, using R Version 4.0.2 and RStudio 1.3.1073.
 Detailed information about the used packages and their versions are stored in a file called `sessionInfo.txt`.
-If you which to clone files to run them locally, you can run the following commands in the terminal:
+If you wish to clone files to run them locally, you can run the following commands in the terminal:

 ```bash
 git clone https://github.com/nicole-dwenger/cdsspatial-preprocessing.git